Official Report Wording, Item #41CHEMICAL HANDLING

 PUBLIC HEALTH REASON

-3. Failure to use cleaners, sanitizers, and other chemicals properly can be very dangerous.
+3. Failure to use cleaners, sanitizers, and other chemicals properly can be dangerous.
 Directions listed on container labels must be followed correctly.
 Failure to follow stated instructions could result in injury to workers or customers.
-Sanitizers must be used at the proper concentrations: Chlorine 50 ppm, Quaternary Ammonia 200 ppm, and Iodine 12.5 ppm.
-High levels of sanitizers or soaps can leave harmful residues.
+Sanitizers must be used at the proper concentrations: Chlorine 50-200 ppm, Quaternary Ammonia 150-400 ppm, and Iodine 12.5 ppm.
+High levels of sanitizers or soaps can leave toxic or harmful residues.

 Containers that once contained cleaners, paints or other chemicals, can not be utilized for the storage of food.
 Residual chemical can leach out of the containers and contaminate food that is stored in them.